 Fires caused by electrical wiring are not limited to homes either.
 Last year a Virgin Atlantic plane caught fire.
 The crew noticed a small fire in the waste bin area in the first class section of the plan and saw a damaged wiring assembly.
 The pilot was able to divert the plane to a nearby airport, but in the meantime, the crew was unable to put out the fire.
 They used five fire extinguishers but the fire continued to reignite.
-If a fire caused by faulty wiring has injured you or a loved one, a Virginia, Maryland, or Washington DC personal injury attorney can help you obtain compensation for your injuries.
+If a fire caused by faulty wiring has injured you or a loved one, a Northern Virginia personal injury attorney can help you obtain compensation for your injuries.

 Fires Caused By Faulty Wiring